mikeshhoffman/siteredesign/docs/proposal.md

 ### Deliverables

-*   Recommendations based on user research and modern best practices
+*   A redesigned home page and site map page based on the present document's recommendations.

 *   Clean link test results.